“Serving Oak Lawn, Orland Park, Chicago and surrounding areas”

 There are many components that factor into the price, which include the implants, anesthesia, operating room costs, and surgeon’s fees.
-The starting cost for saline is $5,000 and silicone is $6,000.
-Final costs will be determined at your consultation.
-In addition, costs for lifting procedures or revision are additional.
+The starting cost for breast augmentation is $5600.
+There is an additional cost for silicone, shaped implants, breast lifts, or revisions.
+The final amount will be determined at your consultation.

 The Consultation Process

-You will meet with Dr. Samir Shah or Dr. Rajendra Shah to discuss your concerns and expectations.
-The doctors will spend time with you to evaluate your anatomy and present options of implants to pick the best size for you.
+You will meet with A New You Plastic Surgery & Laser Center’s Dr. Rajendra Shah or Dr. Samir Shah to discuss your concerns and expectations.
+The board certified plastic surgeons will spend time with you to evaluate your anatomy and present options of implants to pick the best size for you.
 Also, they will use 3D imaging to give you an idea of how the surgery will turn out on your own body!
-Dr. Shah feels using 3D imaging is such an important tool for patients’ decision process.
-They have an extensive gallery of before and after photos and implant sizes for you to try during the consultation.
+Dr. Shah feels using 3D imaging is such an important tool for his patients’ decision process.
+They have an extensive gallery of before and after photos and implant sizers for you to try during the consultation.

 On the other hand, submuscular placement, or beneath the chest muscle, typically involves a decreased risk of capsular contracture, implant palpability, and mammography interference.
 However, this placement is also associated with longer surgery and recovery times, more pain, and less accessibility in case of reoperation.